benshimonz/V1/README.md

 An E-combiner combines two or more branches (not necessarily of the same quantifier).
 On its left side are entities and on its right side either:

-* A relationship / a path (optionally preceded by an 'X', rightwards arrow with stroke, 'O' or 'L')
+* A relationship / a path (optionally preceded by an 'X', an '↛', an 'O' or an 'L')
 * A green rectangle (entity's property value constraints / tag)
 * A quantifier